jspillers/simple_service/README.md

 [![Build Status](https://travis-ci.org/jspillers/simple_service.svg?branch=master)](https://travis-ci.org/jspillers/simple_service)
 <!--![](http://ruby-gem-downloads-badge.herokuapp.com/jspillers/simple_service)-->

-SimpleService gives you a way to organize service objects such that they adhere to the single responsibility principle.
-Instead of writing large service objects that perform multiple tasks, SimpleService allows you to breakdown tasks into a set of sequentially performed "Command" objects.
+SimpleService provides a way to organize Ruby service objects into highly reusable and composable classes that are easy to implement and easy to read.
+Instead of writing large service objects that perform multiple tasks, SimpleService helps you breakdown tasks into a set of sequentially performed "Command" objects.
 Commands are very small classes that perform exactly one task.
 When properly designed, these command objects can be reused in multiple organizers minimizing code duplication.

 When an organizer is instantiated a hash is passed in containing initial arguments.
 This hash is referred to as the context.
 The context hash is carried along throughout